 The solution: 2-step, automated duplicate order check

-To solve this issue, we built a new duplicate order check into the Corevist app.
+To solve this issue, we built a new duplicate order check into the Corevist Platform.
 It operates in two stages: on the Rails (web application) side, and on the SAP side.

 This feature will be turned off by default in the release, since it requires some work on the SAP side to turn it on fully.
 However, we wanted to explain this feature to our clients.
 If you would like to turn it on, just let us know.